-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL IMPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 modification for the amount of the global intangible low taxed income deduction.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL IMPACT (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 F, the 80% taxable income limitation applies to tax years beginning after 2020.
+Part G expands the addition modification for the amount of the global intangible low taxed income deduction.
 For tax years beginning on or after January 1, 2020, the modification is for the total amount of the foreign-derived intangible income and global intangible low-taxed income deduction claimed in accordance with the Internal Revenue Code, Section 250(a).
-168 538 3/16 3/23 Disabilities CONCEPT DRAFT: This bill proposes to provide a payroll tax cut for businesses that employ people with disabilities.
+168 538 3/16 3/23 An Act To Provide a Tax Break for Businesses That Employ People with Disabilities CONCEPT DRAFT: This bill proposes to provide a payroll tax cut for businesses that employ people with disabilities.
 SPONSOR PROPOSED AMENDMENT: Provides IT credit for employers who employ qualified disabled employees.
 Credit is equal to the difference between the wage paid and the subminimum wage that would have been allowed under federal law.
-ONTP/ OTPA 179 30 2/23 Kessler An Act To Exclude Energy Efficiency Improvements from Property Tax This bill: 1.
+ONTP/ OTPA 179 30 2/23 4/1 An Act To Exclude Energy Efficiency Improvements from Property Tax This bill: 1.
 Provides property tax exemptions for energy efficiency improvements and 2.
 Requires the Efficiency Maine Trust (EMT) to identify and make available and list such improvements.
-3. "Energy efficiency improvements" are improvements that A. meet or exceed federal "Energy Star" standards or similar EMT standards; or B. Involve weatherization in a manner approved by EMT Issues raised at public hearing: • Meaning of "energy efficiency Improvements" • Role of Efficiency Maine Trust • Impact on local revenue Tabled MRS estimate Admin costs: 2 positions \$190,000 to \$210,000 MRS estimate Admin costs: 2 positions \$190,000 to \$210,000 188 642 2/23 Jackson An Act Regarding the Transportation of Products in the Forest Products Industry This bill 1.
+3. "Energy efficiency improvements" are improvements that A. meet or exceed federal "Energy Star" standards or similar EMT standards; or B. Involve weatherization in a manner approved by EMT Issues raised at public hearing: • Meaning of "energy efficiency Improvements" • Role of Efficiency Maine Trust • Impact on local revenue OTPA MRS estimate Admin costs: 2 positions \$190,000 to \$210,000 MRS estimate Admin costs: 2 positions \$190,000 to \$210,000 188 642 2/23 An Act Regarding the Transportation of Products in the Forest Products Industry This bill 1.
 Requires that owners and managers of log yards and mill sites present a copy of a trip ticket to a forest ranger in the log yard or mill site upon request.
-2. Adds a requirement related to the transportation of forest products by providing that a landowner of 50,000 or more acres of forest land in the State may not allow the transportation of forest products harvested on the landowner's land from a location OTPA/ ONTP
+2. Adds a requirement related to the transportation of forest products by providing that a landowner of 50,000 or more acres of forest land in the State OTPA/ ONTP